palanik/restpress/README.md

 restpress
 =========

-Shift your focus to resources from routes, while building RESTful apps with node express.
+Shift your focus to Resources from Routes, while building RESTful apps with node express.

 ## Test